 TECHNICAL FAILURE

-Where unexpected system flaws, faults or errors occur in the software or hardware which we use to provide the Website we will take immediate steps to remedy the problem.
+Where an unexpected flaw occurs in the system, we will take all reasonable steps to remedy any faults or errors related to the software or hardware which we use to provide the Website, as soon as reasonably practicable.
+In the eventuality that such error or fault has caused a game to be interrupted in such a way that the game cannot be resumed from the exact same position without any detriment to you or other players, we will take all reasonable steps to treat you in a fair manner.
+This may include reinstating the balance on your Account and reverting to the position existing following completion of the last bet or game logged immediately prior to the occurrence of the problem.

+In the event of a disconnection occurring during a casino game, you will be able to reconnect to the casino, return to the game that you were playing, and you will be prompted to resume your unfinished game.

+Since live games are concluded in real time, they constitute an exception to the above, and inaction by you will be taken as your choice and the game will eventually end.
+For games where no additional action is required from you after placing a bet, for example with a slot machine, you can check the outcome of the bet by visiting your betting history.
+The disconnection will not have affected the game, and you will have the same chance of winning as if you had watched the outcome on your screen.

+When you access the website you should be aware that you may be using equipment or a connection which is not as fast as that used by other players.
+This may have an impact on your performance in time critical events offered on the website.

 We do not accept any liability for technical failures which are caused by your equipment used to access the Website or faults which relate to your internet service provider.

 ERRORS OR OMISSIONS

 A number of circumstances may arise where a bet is accepted, or a payment is made, by us in Error.
-Reasonable efforts are undertaken to prevent errors or omissions, however system problems or human error may lead to such circumstances.
-Such circumstances may include, without being limited to, the hereunder situations:
+Reasonable efforts are undertaken to prevent errors or omissions; however, system problems or human error may lead to such circumstances.
+Such circumstances may include, without being limited to, the hereunder situations, which may be related to sports only:

 a) Acceptance of a bet at a price which is significantly different from those available in the market at the time the bet was placed;